mistermichaelll/r_reddit_solutions/README.md

 ```

 # Q2: Given a dataframe like the following, how do we filter out rows not between VALUE1 and VALUE2?
-The user provided a sample dataframe which looked like this:
+OP had some code which was working for a single dataset.
+They provided a sample dataframe which looked like this:

 ```
 # A tibble: 6 × 4